 How would an economic recession affect your business?
 When production slows, demand for goods and services shrinks, credit tightens and the economy enters a downward spiral, clients and prospects become much more focused on price.
 Everyone suffers the same squeeze, which means margins suffer.
 Companies that are unprepared for a more competitive environment tend to struggle and maybe even disappear.
 So how are you planning for the predicted 2020 - 2021 recession?

-Nearly three out of four economists surveyed by the National Association for Business Economics expect a recession by 2021, according to poll results.
+According to poll results, nearly three out of four economists surveyed by the National Association for Business Economics expect a recession by 2021.
 Most businesses don't emerge unscathed from a recession, often only the strongest survive.
 But with careful preparation and planning, your company may live to grow another year.
 Give your business its best shot at survival with these planning tactics:

 If your company has flat-lined in recent years and you anticipate the economy to flatten out or decline, don't predict 2020 to be the year you grow by 30 percent.
 That may seem obvious, but most companies plan for growth as part of their strategic plan, and having a plan that does not call for growth seems odd.
 Your plan to double the growth in five years may be aspirational; however, the economy may not support this plan or efforts.
 So, this year, you may want to be conservative with forecasting and goals.